avegera/predicate4j/README.md

 ```
 ## Usage

 Predicate4j provides a fluent API for building and using Java predicates in a type-safe and null-safe manner.
-It allows to create complex conditions in a readable and maintainable way.
+It allows creating complex conditions in a readable and maintainable way.

 Let's use the following `User` record for examples below:
 ```java